 PARAGUAY: La Danza de La Botella, or Bottle Dance, is a traditional Paraguayan dance with unclear origins- although many say it is an offshoot of the galopa (a different folk dance).
 Dancers begin at a young age, balancing one glass bottle on their heads.
 As they gain more skill, more bottles are added.
 While four or five bottles is an absolute feat, some advance to as many as ten or eleven–see videos below.
 The top and final bottle has a ribbon of the flag colors of Paraguay tied on to it.

-In class, students admired the Ñandutí lace on the dresses, enjoyed listening to the traditional Paraguayan polka music, and then attempted to balance books on their heads and walk around the room.
+In class, students admired the Ñandutí lace on the dresses, enjoyed listening to the traditional Paraguayan polka music, and then attempted to balance books and paper cups on their heads and walk around the room.
 (Not quite the same- but safety always comes first.)
 Regardless, it is harder than it looks!

 Comments are closed.